relyky/next15lab/README.md

 >> npx create-next-app

 √ What is your project named? ... next15lab
 √ Would you like to use TypeScript? ...
-No / Yes
+Yes
 √ Would you like to use ESLint? ...
-No / Yes
+Yes
 √ Would you like to use Tailwind CSS? ...
-No / Yes
+Yes → No
 √ Would you like your code inside a `src/` directory? ...
-No / Yes √ Would you like to use App Router? (recommended) ...
-No / Yes √ Would you like to use Turbopack for `next dev`? ...
-No / Yes √ Would you like to customize the import alias (`@/*` by default)? ...
-No / Yes √ What import alias would you like configured? ... @/*
+No → Yes √ Would you like to use App Router? (recommended) ...
+Yes √ Would you like to use Turbopack for `next dev`? ...
+Yes √ Would you like to customize the import alias (`@/*` by default)? ...
+Yes √ What import alias would you like configured? ... @/*
 ```